jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___

-Version 0.7.0: now support XPT and SAS file importing and calculating the HEI2015, AHEI, DASH, MED for the NHANES data
+Version 0.7.0: now support XPT and SAS file importing and calculating the HEI2015, AHEI, DASH, MED for the NHANES data after 2005 (NHANES_FPED)

 The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently.